croct-tech/challenges/account-executive/README.md

 # Challenge

 As an account executive who recently joined the team, your task is to conduct a sales meeting to present Croct to a potential customer.
-The SDR assigned to this lead has already had a quick conversation with the person to qualify the deal, gather the necessary information, and provide you with all the details you need to create and deliver an effective presentation.
+The SDR assigned to this lead has already qualified it and gathered the necessary information for you to create and deliver an effective presentation.

 ## Requirements